 Moreover, Kevin managed the clemency process for Gov. Kasich, reviewing every clemency application, attending parole board hearings when appropriate, and presenting recommended candidates to the governor for his approval.

-Kevin also brings to the firm experience he gained while associate general counsel with the Ohio Office of Budget and Management (OBM), where he provided advice and consultation on development and implementation of Ohio's budget, fulfillment of agency's statutory and constitutional duties, as well as creation and compliance with internal human resources policies and procedures.
-He also tracked pending litigation against state of Ohio, its agencies, and certain political subdivisions that had potential for material effect on state's financial position.
+In addition, Kevin brings the experience he gained while serving as associate general counsel to the Ohio Office of Budget and Management (OBM).
+In that capacity, Kevin provided advice and consultation on the development and implementation of Ohio's budget, fulfillment of agency's statutory and constitutional duties, as well as creation and compliance with internal human resources policies and procedures.
+He tracked pending litigation against the state of Ohio, its agencies, and certain political subdivisions that had potential for material effect on state's financial position.